argoproj/argo-workflows/.github/ISSUE_TEMPLATE/regression.md

 # Logs from the workflow controller:
 kubectl logs -n argo deploy/workflow-controller | grep ${workflow}

+# If the workflow's pods have not been created, you can skip the rest of the diagnostics.

 # The workflow's pods that are problematic:
 kubectl get pod -o yaml -l workflows.argoproj.io/workflow=${workflow},workflow.argoproj.io/phase!=Succeeded